deingithub/tildee/docs/client.rst

 General
 -------

 All methods of the ``TildesClient`` raise if any exception occurs, including unsuccessful HTTP responses from the site.
-Ratelimiting is not implemented yet, you'll need to add ``time.sleep()`` delays to prevent the site from issuing 429s to you.

 Logging in
 ----------

 You can connect to Tildes and log in by creating a new ``TildesClient`` instance and passing the login data to the constructor.
 If you're not connecting to tildes.net, override the ``base_url`` argument.
 If you're connecting to a local development instance, which uses self-signed SSL certificates, also pass ``verify_ssl = False`` to avoid errors.
+The automatic ratelimiting is set to 0.5 seconds between each request, but you can adjust it using the ``ratelimit`` parameter.
+Keep in mind that some actions, like posting topics or comments, are additionally ratelimited, see the `Tildes Source Code <https://gitlab.com/tildes/tildes/blob/master/tildes/tildes/lib/ratelimit.py#L283>`_.

 .. autoclass:: tildee.TildesClient